-The starting point for the current project is the observation in patients whose arms and hands are quite severely affected early after stroke, that about half of patients in his clinic with initially severe upper limb impairment have good early recovery (over the first three months) whilst the other half do not.
+The starting point for the current project is the observation in patients whose arms and hands are quite severely affected early after stroke, that about half have good early recovery (over the first three months) whilst the other half do not.
 Understanding the difference between these two groups will tell us what factors are important in the recovery process itself, highlighting opportunities for - and barriers to - better outcomes.

 “This will tell us about mechanisms of recovery and thereby pave the way for potential interventions, and make sure that proper pre-trial stratification is possible so as not to mix apples and oranges and miss potential benefits.
 It cannot be over-emphasized how important this kind of difficult mechanism-based human work is.”
 External reviewer.

 Stroke is devastating.
 It is a leading cause of disability, and is associated with a greater range of disabilities than any other condition.

 Upper limb impairments are particularly debilitating; they have a huge impact on people's ability to take care of themselves and live independently.
 Recovery of upper limb function is unacceptably poor.

 In this project, Professor Ward and colleagues aim to provide the scientific basis for understanding how to radically improve upper limb recovery.
 This has the potential to quickly change clinical practice and improve outcomes for patients.